gokulmInfy/m2x-arduino/README.md

 List stream values
 ------------------

-Since mbed microcontroller contains very limited memory, we cannot put the whole returned string in memory, parse it into JSON representations and read what we want.
+Since Arduino microcontrollers contain very limited memory, we cannot put the whole returned string in memory, parse it into JSON representations and read what we want.
 Instead, we use a callback-based mechanism here.
 We parse the returned JSON string piece by piece, whenever we got a new stream value point, we will call the following callback functions:

 ```
 typedef void (*stream_value_read_callback)(const char* at,